LittleBadger/MinimalSurfaces/README.md

 Here is a small program for visualizing and processing triangulated surfaces with the intrinsic discrete Laplace-Beltrami operator introduced by Bobenko and Springborn, see [1,2].
 This operator is defined via the intrinsic Delaunay triangulation of the surface, and consequently enjoys many remarkable properties analogous to smooth Laplacians.

 This program focuses in particular on the construction of discrete minimal surfaces.
-It implements a mean curvature flow based on the intrinsic Laplace-Beltrami operator, along with a version of the Pinkall-Polthier algorithm (see [3]) that allows the changing of combinatorics.
-Some other standard techniques in mesh processing are also implemented, for comparison reasons.
+It implements a mean curvature flow based on the intrinsic Laplace-Beltrami operator, along with a version of the Pinkall-Polthier algorithm (see [3]) that allows for the changing of combinatorics.
+Some other standard techniques in mesh processing are also implemented for comparison.

 The program also includes some utility functions for constructing random triangulations and discrete surfaces described by immersion functions.